This Island (Le Tigre album): Composition and songs

-New Kicks

-"New Kicks" was described by the band's publicist as "a dance anthem made up of samples of anti-war speeches by Susan Sarandon, Al Sharpton, and others, punctuated by a 'Peace Up, War Down!' chant".
-The song has drawn similarities to their song "Dyke March 2001" from Feminist Sweepstakes due to its sampled chant approach.
-The songs' chants were recorded at the 15 February anti-war protests in Manhattan by JD Samson.
-It was released as the album's first single by the label ahead of the 2004 Republican National Convention, something the band was not expecting to happen.
-The song's music video featured the band wearing "Stop Bush Now!" outfits, which despite being warned against by Universal as being too partisan, they wore anyway.

-Viz

-"Viz" is about JD Samson, and her experiences as a butch lesbian.

-Release
+Release and promotion

 In 2004, the band's label, Mr. Lady, notified the band ahead of time they were going to stop releasing new music.
 After some discussion, Le Tigre decided signed to major label Universal Records through Strummer, an imprint label run by Gary Gersh, the ex-president of Capitol Records.
 The band decided to sign to a major label due to the band's exhaustion of touring with no support, and because it would have given the band's politics and message greater exposure into the mainstream.
-"It's about time a feminist group got a little love from the mainstream,", Kathleen Hanna said, defending Le Tigre's move to a major label.
+"It's about time a feminist group got a little love from the mainstream", Kathleen Hanna said, defending Le Tigre's move to a major label.
 "It made sense on a lot of levels, and all of our friends and close fans have been incredibly supportive."

-This Island was released on October 19, 2004 by Strummer/Universal Records, two weeks before the 2004 US presidential election.
+This Island was released through Strummer/Universal on October 19, 2004, two weeks before the 2004 US presidential election.
 The vinyl release was handled by the band's own label, Le Tigre Records, and distributed by Touch & Go Records.
+"New Kicks" was released as the album's first single by the label ahead of the 2004 Republican National Convention, something the band was not expecting to happen.
+The song's music video featured the band wearing "Stop Bush Now!" outfits, which despite being warned against by Universal as being too partisan, they wore anyway.
+Le Tigre also promoted the album through tours in North America and Europe from 2004 to 2005, including performances at the Coachella Valley Music and Arts Festival 2004 and on Late Night with Conan O'Brien in April 2005, where they performed "TKO".
+They were also scheduled to appear at Lollapalooza 2004, but was cancelled due to the festival's poor ticket sales.

+In 2005, Le Tigre released a remix album, This Island Remixes, through Le Tigre Records.

 Commercial performance

 The album peaked at number 130 on the Billboard 200 chart, remaining on the chart for one week.
 As of 2008, the album has sold 90,000 copies in the US.
 The album's singles "TKO" and "After Dark" peaked at numbers 50 and 63 in the UK, respectively.